MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/upgrade-content-databases-2019.md

   -  _URL_ is the URL for the web application that will host the sites.

 For more information, see [Mount-SPContentDatabase](https://docs.microsoft.com/en-us/powershell/module/sharepoint-server/mount-spcontentdatabase?view=sharepoint-ps).
 After the databases are upgraded, the site collections are automatically upgraded.
-For additional information on how to upgrade a site collection, see [Upgrade a site collection to SharePoint Server 2019 Public Preview](upgrade-a-site-collection-2019.md).
+For additional information on how to upgrade a site collection, see [Upgrade a site collection to SharePoint Server 2019](upgrade-a-site-collection-2019.md).

 ## Verify upgrade for the first database
 <a name="Status"> </a>

 After you attach a database, you can use the **Upgrade Status** page in Central Administration to check the status of upgrade on your databases.
 After the upgrade process is complete, you can review the upgrade log file to see whether upgrade produced issues.
 You can use a PowerShell cmdlet to check the upgrade status for all the content databases.
-For more information about verifying and troubleshooting upgrade, see [Verify database upgrades in SharePoint Server 2019 Public Preview](verify-upgrade-for-databases-2019.md).
+For more information about verifying and troubleshooting upgrade, see [Verify database upgrades in SharePoint Server 2019](verify-upgrade-for-databases-2019.md).

  **To view the Upgrade Status page**